darealshinji/embed-ass/README.md

 **Installation:**<br>
-Run `make check` and then `make install` to install the files to /usr/bin or `make install-local` to install them to /usr/local/bin.
+Run `./configure` and then `make check install`.
+You can specify a target directory with the --prefix option, i.e: `./configure --prefix=/usr`

 To convert the fonts, it uses UUEncode-simple from Youka (https://github.com/Youka/UUEncode-simple)